sabet26/sabet26/README.md

 ---

 ## 🌍 About Me
-I am **Elisabet Simamora**, a passionate developer and IT enthusiast.
-I graduated from **SMK Negeri 1 Batam** majoring in **Computer and Network Engineering** (2021 - 2024).
-Now, I am pursuing my studies at **Politeknik Negeri Batam**, majoring in **Informatics - Software Engineering Technology**.
+I am Elisabet Simamora, a graduate of SMK Negeri 1 Batam majoring in Computer and Network Engineering.
+I entered in 2021 and graduated in 2024.

-💡 *My journey in tech started with an interest in networking, then expanded to software development.*
+During school I studied various aspects of information technology such as computer network installation & infrastructure, server management & network security, basic programming.

+I am currently studying at the Batam State Polytechnic majoring in Informatics in the Software Engineering Technology Study Program.

 ![Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)